Gamification

 The second method.
 The moderator specifies that the number of points will be equal to the sum of all points from lessons/tests within the course or program.

-In both cases, the second setting allows specifying whether points for each module within the course or program are accounted for.
-That is, they can participate in the calculation (points will be awarded for Course, the program as a whole, and for each module) or not participate (then points will be awarded only for Course, the program, and modules within the course or program will not participate in the overall point calculation).
+In both cases, the second setting allows you to specify whether points are counted for each module within the course or program.
+That is, they can either participate in the calculation (points will be awarded for Course, the program as a whole, and for each module) or not participate (in which case points will only be awarded for Course, the program, and the modules within the course or program will not be included in the overall point calculation).

 Accrual results, points deduction

-1. The employee performs actions for which they receive points and are assigned Rating.
+1. The employee performs actions for which he receives points and is assigned Rating.

-2. The points earned and their Rating can be viewed by the employee in their personal account under the My Rating section.
+2. The points earned and your Rating can be viewed by the employee in their personal account in the My Rating section.

 3. In the Reports section, the Application Moderator can generate two types of reports:

-In the report "Rating employees (write-off)", you can write off accumulated points.
+In the "Rating Employees (Write-off)" report, you can write off accumulated points.
 For example, when exchanging points for a gift.
-At the same time, Rating also decreases if it was at the threshold.
+At the same time, Rating also decreases if it was at the boundary.

-In the report "Rating Employees (Detailed Breakdown)", it is possible to view the detailed accrual of points for the period.
+In the "Rating Employee Details" report, it is possible to view detailed score accruals for the period.

 Accrual Results, Point Deductions